-If the library is not available, the student should go to the front desk and ask for the Director on Duty for assistance in if the library is not available, the student should go to the front desk and ask for the Director on Duty-for assistance in identifying an alternate area.
+If the library is not available, the student should go to the front desk and ask for the Director on Duty for assistance in identifying an alternate area.

 Lactation Breaks During On-Campus Classes

 - a.
 Students will make reasonable efforts to pump between classes or outside of instruction time. - b.
 Lactating students who must pump during a portion of their class period shall inform the instructor of the need and estimated time away from class. - c.
 Instructors are prohibited from penalizing breastfeeding students for their absence needed to express breastmilk on campus. - d.
 Instructors will identify solutions for making up in-class work and instruction missed.